nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. `PatientParser` will invoke `ClearCommand` which will create `ClearCommand` as they do not use any args.
 4. When `ClearCommand#execute` is called, `model#setPatientManager` will be called to update the list a new PatientManger() with no patients.

-The activity diagram below illustrates the workflow of patient `ClearCommand` that is described above.
+The activity diagram below summarises the action when the patient `ClearCommand` is executed.

 <img src="images/patient/ClearPatientActivityDiagram.png" width="550" />